edu-dev1/MicroPython-display_7_segmentos/README.md

 # MicroPython-display_7_segmentos

-Display de 7 segmentos.
-A simple library for 7-segments Display.
+A simple MicroPython library for 7-segments Display.

 ## Features
--Easy to use.
+- Easy to use.
--Compatible with ESP32 and Raspberry.
+- Compatible with ESP32 and Raspberry.

 ## Example of usage
 ```python